Sabyasachi Mukherjee: Career

-2007, Sabyasachi participated at the New York and at the London Fashion Weeks plus Bridal Asia 2007, Lakme Fashion Week and the Vogue launch event in India.
+In 2007, Sabyasachi participated at the New York and at the London Fashion Weeks plus Bridal Asia 2007, Lakme Fashion Week and the Vogue launch event in India.
 His "Sanctuary" collection showcased at Lakme Fashion Week Fall Winter 08 received positive reviews from the fashion editor of the New York Times, Suzy Menkes.

-Sabyasachi closed the third edition of PCJ Delhi Couture Week (8–12 August 2012) with his New Moon collection inspired by the flavours of five cities of the world- straitjacket discipline of New York, the nostalgia of the British Raj in Kolkata, the subversive decadence of Berlin, the romanticism of Paris and bohemian flair of Barcelona.
+Sabyasachi closed the third edition of PCJ Delhi Couture Week (8–12 August 2012) with his New Moon collection inspired by the flavours of five cities: the world- straitjacket discipline of New York, the nostalgia of the British Raj in Kolkata, the subversive decadence of Berlin, the romanticism of Paris and bohemian flair of Barcelona.
 Bollywood star Sridevi was the showstopper & walked the ramp for the designer in a sari.
 The designer is showcasing this collection in UAE as well.
-Sabyasachi launched in 2008 a line of jewelry exclusively designed by himself, in association with the GAJA brand.
-The collection was showcased at the Vogue Wedding Show 2016.
-He launched his exclusive menswear collection featuring Sherwanis, Kurtas and headgear at the Lakme Fashion Week Spring Summer 09 Grand Finale show.
+Sabyasachi launched in 2008 a line of jewellery exclusively designed by himself, in association with the GAJA brand.
+The collection was showcased at the Vogue Wedding Show in 2016.
+He launched his exclusive menswear collection featuring sherwanis, kurtas and headgear at the Lakme Fashion Week Spring Summer 09 Grand Finale show.
 He also started a kids wear line under the label Chota Sabhya.

-In 2012, the designer styled a calendar for which Bollywood actress Neha Dhupia dressed up as famous painter Frida Kahlo, who has been the designer's inspiration for the Grand Finale at WIFW Autumn-Winter 2011 where the models walked the ramp wearing Frida Kahlo-esque rose headbands and wire-rimmed glasses.
+In 2012, the designer styled a calendar for which Bollywood actress Neha Dhupia dressed up as famous painter Frida Kahlo, who has been the designer's inspiration for the Grand Finale at WIFW Autumn-Winter 2011, where the models walked the ramp wearing Frida Kahlo-esque rose headbands and wire-rimmed glasses.

 Sabyasachi Mukherjee's Autumn Winter 2015 collection at Amazon India Couture Week (AICW) was a collaboration with French luxury footwear and fashion designer Christian Louboutin.
 80 pairs of shoes, both for men and women, all embroidered with the quintessential Sabyasachi embroidery and embellished with hand-placed sequins, were created for the show.
 Louboutin also modified his signature Victoria heel for the collection, to be embroidered with the signature Sabyasachi embroidery using acid dyed burnt zardozi and vintage Parsi gara.
 The designer has exclusively collaborated with Bergdorf Goodman New York for handcrafted pieces of fine and bohemian jewellery during January to March 2020.
 His palatial estate in Alipore Calcutta was partly inspired from works of Bijoy Jain and Pierre Cardin.

+In 2025, Sabyasachi designed the wardrobe of Bollywood megastar Shah Rukh Khan at the Met Gala in Manhattan.
+The outfit won rave reviews from fans for modelling a king-like outfit, including a sceptre crowned by an emblematic tiger's head, custom ultra-high end jewellery displaying "SRK", and a larger pendulum displaying "K, all of which, as Sabyasachi explained, were intended to empower Shah Rukh Khan to express himself personally and powerfully.
+Sabyasachi himself walked the ultra-exclusive Met Gala carpet during the ceremony.